Zuttonee/Zuttonee/README.md

 ## Nyaho!!
 You can call me Ash - aka \<Zuttonee>

+Im currently new and always been working alone.
+So please be nice :)
 - 👋 Hi, I’m @Zuttonee
-- 👀 I’m interested in ...
+- 👀 I’m interested in making games and systems for games
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to organize codes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on small game projects
-- 📫 How to reach me ...
+- 📫 How to reach me zuttonee@gmail.com

 ### Connect with me: